brendan-sterne/django-threadedcomments/README.rst

 The application is (as of 0.9) built on top of django.contrib.comments, which allows it to be easily extended by other modules.

+This fork supports MySql by changing tree_path field from TextField to CharField(max_length=500).
+This required replacing the south migrations (0001 and 0002) and starting again at 0001_initial, because you could not run the old 0001_initial on MySql:
+DatabaseError: (1170, "BLOB/TEXT column 'tree_path' used in key specification without a key length")

 Installation
 ============